hennadii-usatenko/AxonDevGroupTestCase/README.md

 # Overview
 **To authenticate we have several ways:**
-- Sign up new account http://localhost:8080/registration and login http://localhost:8080/login to our web app with role - **PUBLISHER**
+- Sign up new account http://localhost:8080/registration and then login http://localhost:8080/login to our web app with role - **PUBLISHER**
 - Just login by one from two hardcoded users (email and password the same: **root-root** or **user-user**)
 - Enter as guest http://localhost:8080/local/home